D10221/npm-builder/readme.md

 defaults to 'cwd()'.

 ### taskName:
 optional
-filter specifiied task name on provided packages if '+deps' is provided will call task on dependecies prior to the actual package task must be declared with --task
+filter specifiied task name on provided packages
+if '+deps' is provided will call task on dependecies prior to the actual package
 ex:

      packageA packageB --task clean build  --clean  packageB --build packageA +deps